 Many of the lounges feature a variety of live entertainment, and the Jewel of the Seas had some excellent musicians onboard during our cruise.

-Many cruisers do not like to pay for a balcony, but it adds a lot to the overall cruise experience, and I love being able to step outside and take in the sea air, even if the weather is cool.
+Many cruisers do not like to pay for a balcony, but it adds a lot to the overall cruise experience.
+If you opt for this upgrade, you will love being able to step outside and take in the sea air, even if the weather is cool.